Imagine being able to dedicate your entire life to roaming around the country in your caravan or motorhome. Wouldn’t that be the ideal lifestyle?

 That said, there are a lot of people who remain in their caravans on a holiday park site for long periods of time each year.
 You will find that each park sets its own limits but it’s worth finding one that allows you as long as possible.

 Make Use Of Paperless Correspondence

-One of the great things about being a modern caravanner is that while you may need an address for things like credit cards, banks, insurance and much more, you don’t necessarily have to worry about not getting your mail regarding these things.
+One of the great things about being a modern caravanner is that while you may need a postal address for things like credit cards, asci card, banks, insurance and much more, you don’t necessarily have to worry about not getting your mail regarding these things.

 As long as you have an email address, most companies prefer you to go paperless so you’ll receive pretty much everything over email.